The

 For

-the Beat Generation writers, it seems to me the quality that they were seeking
+the Beat Generation writers, it seems to me the qualities that they were seeking

-in East Asian literature was spontaneity.
+in East Asian literature were spontaneity and mindfulness.
 Spontaneous action was something that

 the materialist culture of shopping mall, yes-man America did not favor.
 The

-Beat Generation writers admired that belief in inspiration in the moment in East Asian
+Beat Generation writers admired the belief in inspiration in the moment in East Asian

-writing, and the related Buddhist practice of remaining conscious of the present, another alternative to 1950s consumerism.
+writing, and the related Buddhist practice of remaining conscious of the present, another dramatic alternative to the acquisition-based consciousness of 1950s consumerism.

 Jack